Brunty/laravel-behat-fixtures/README.md

 ### Resetting & Refreshing the Database

 This package gives access to a tag that uses the `BeforeScenario` hook.
-It refreshes your database migrations before each scenario, use `@db-refresh` either before a feature, or a scenario:
+It refreshes your database migrations before each scenario, use `@db-refresh` either before every scenario in a feature, or individual scenarios:

 ```gherkin
 # Will be called before each scenario in the feature